Et-17/pawe/doc/intro.md

 ### Filters

 Anywhere where you are "matching" phonemes, such as in the input of a rule or in the environment, you can use a filter instead of a full phoneme.
 They let you pass a set of attributes, and it will match anything that fulfills all of those attributes, regardless of what the rest of it is.
 This is where negative parameters come in: if you put a negative parameter in a filter, it will match anything that is *not* the specified variant.
-Unfortunately, parameter attributes in filters will also override like in phonemes, so you can only match either a single negative or positive variant for each parameter.
-This will be changed in later versions.
+Filters will consider all passed parameters instead of overriding older ones, allowing you to specify multiple negative parameter variants that must be fulfilled.

 Filters are defined with a space separated list of attributes inside of `(...)`.
 They can also be passed characters and selected phonemes, like phoneme atoms.
 For example, if you wanted to match all rounded vowels, you could write `(+type.vowel +rounded)`.
-If you want to match all consonants that are not velar, you could write `(+type.consonant -place.velar)`.
+If you want to match all consonants that are not velar or uvular, you could write `(+type.consonant -place.velar -place.uvular)`.

 ### Selectors